smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M07_control_access_to_files/6_guided_exercise_manage_default_permissions_and_file_access.md

 * Persist umask changes for every session

 > This is a critical part of **proactive security** — ensuring files and directories start secure by default.

----

-✅ Let me know if you'd like:

-* 🧠 Quiz based on this lab
-* 📥 Markdown version for GitHub
-* ⏭️ Next lesson: *Use Access Control Lists (ACLs) for Advanced Permissions*

-You're now shaping Linux’s default behavior with confidence, Shahid 🧑‍💻🛡️ Keep going strong!